ibm-js/deliteful/docs/README.md

 # deliteful Documentation directory

-This directory contains the files for the deliteful widgets reference guide (aka User's Manual).
+This directory contains the files for the deliteful widgets User Guide.

 ### Directory structure
  * Each Widget must have a corresponding file, in markdown format.
 Several files are accepted if needed depending on the widget complexity.
 The file name should follow the widget name.